qurAI-amsterdam/airogs-example-algorithm/README.md

 1. Change the `Dockerfile`.

     a.
 You may want to change `FROM python:3.7-slim` to another base image that already has some machine learning packages installed, such as `FROM pytorch/pytorch:1.9.0-cuda11.1-cudnn8-runtime`.
-If you change this, you should also change this in `test.sh` or `test.bat`.
 In the Dockerfile

     b.
 Install the required packages, see comment in `Dockerfile` for an example.